App Design to Spark Unexpected Moments of Joy

 Delivery

-Our research plan began with little direction, as there were no preliminary findings to guide us.
-After conducting loosely structured research, we would then be able to specify our problem space and begin desiging solutions.
+After conducting loosely structured research, we would then be able to specify our problem space and begin designing solutions.

 Vizit design process flow chart